 Notes of Interest:

-- Relationship between experienced non-parental mentors and younger mentees not only provides youth with access to more supportive adults in their lives but also can have a big impact on youth development.
+- Relationships between experienced non-parental mentors and younger mentees not only provide youth with access to more supportive adults in their lives but can also have a positive impact on their development.

 - This study explores two different things:

-- Schools and program predictors of establishing a close mentoring relationship.
+- School and program predictors of establishing close mentoring relationships.